About Us

 OBJECTIVES

-- foster and promote increased understanding and awareness of the contribution and capabilities that women bring to the firefighting and emergency management sector;
+- Foster awareness of the contribution and capabilities of women in the sector;

 HISTORY